 “My early physical misfortune has turned out to be the greatest blessing that could have come to me.
 Without it I should have missed all the grim struggle upward and the reward that waited at the end of it all.”

-Annette Kellerman was just six years old when she developed weakness in her legs.
+Annette Kellermann was just six years old when she developed weakness in her legs.
 This required her to wear painful steel braces.
 To further help recovery, her parents enrolled Annette in swim classes.

 But more than just swimming, she became famous for advocating for women’s rights.

 “I can’t swim wearing more stuff than you hang on a clothesline,” she once said about swimming.

 In a time when women were expected to wear dress and pantaloons to swim, she wore a one-piece suit.
 Such behavior led to her arrest on Revere Beach in Massachusetts in 1907 for indecency.
 But doing so also helped change the social norms.
 Her one-piece suit, known as the Annette Kellermann, became a popular swimsuit for women.

 “Annette Kellermann, the first woman to wear a one-piece swimsuit” source: How to Swim by Annette Kellermann